Tom Harris is injured in a high school football game and ends up in the hospital.

 “How long will I have to stay in the hospital?”

 “At least three days, perhaps as long as a week.
-It depends on how soon the contusions in your bladder heal.”
+It depends on how soon the contusions in your bladder will have healed.”

 “Come on, Tom,” Danielle said.
 “Most of it is good news.
 You might have required surgery, and that’s not necessary.”

-“Looking at it that way, I guess I’m lucky.”
+“Looking at it that way, I guess I am lucky.”

 “That you are, Mr. Harris.
 Now it’s time for me to see my other patients,” Doctor Hamilton said.
 “On my way out I’ll arrange for you to get some lunch.”